 Vaping is a safer alternative to smoking cigarettes in the short-term.
 However, it is a different case in the long-term.
 There is insufficient data to determine the long-term effects of vaping.
 Recent studies show a link between e-cigarette usage and popcorn lung disease.
 “We might not know more [about diseases linked to e-cigarettes] for another 10 years.
 Things are going to keep coming up.
 [We] don’t know what the long-term ramifications are,” Professor Loftin said.

-Short-term data has proved that vaping is not safe, especially for younger age groups.
+Short-term data has proved that vaping is not safe, especially for younger audiences.
 The nicotine will cause problems to arise in the body and the brain.
 Professor Loftin says, “[Vaping] is not cool.
 It is not good for [students].
 There can only be problems.
 It can only lead to problems.”
 Students must consider the impact of vaping on their academic pursuits.
 “You are making a decision about your future,” says Dr. Johnson.
-Make sure your lifestyle choices are informed ones.
+E-cigarettes are not a safe trend to follow.